MRivadeneira92/Study-Session-cs50-/README.md

 ## Code breakdown

 Study Sessions is buildt around an object: *saveTimers*.
+Its an global object that stores the value of every timer, its respective *continuous* and *loop* value and, when **btnSave** is pressed, a name and unique ID used to save and load the session.
 This object is used for rendering, and saving, the users input.
 I'll divide this section in two: how data is stored in *saveTimers* and how is read.

 ### Getting data in

+The body of the program is divided into five sections.